smartstore/user-docs/en/user-guide/data-exchange/export/managing-export-profiles.md

 In this tab you enter settings that are projected onto the export as well as onto the data to be exported.

-> [!INFO]
+{% hint style="info" %}
-> A few of these setting are not included in the preview for technical reasons.
+A few of these setting are not included in the preview for technical reasons.
 They affect only the actual export.
+{% endhint %}

 ### Configuration Tab